 Also included in the FIRST RESPONSE™ Complete Pregnancy Planning Kit. is a FIRST RESPONSE™ Digital Pregnancy Test.
 With its patented technology, our FIRST RESPONSE™ Early Result In-Stream Pregnancy Test can detect very low levels of pregnancy hormone2 – letting you know sooner, which is important for being able to take better care of yourself and your baby.

-1 In clinical testing FIRST RESPONSE™ In-Stream Pregnancy Tests detected the hormone levels in 62% of women, 6 days before the day of the missed period (5 days before the day of expected period), in 78% of women 5 days before their missed period, in 87% of women 4 days before their missed period, in 98% of women 3 days before their missed period and in 99% of women 2 days before their missed period.
+Church & Dwight Co.
+Inc. conducted a study based on protocol # 172 to determine First Response In Stream pregnancy test’s ability to detect hCG hormone as an aid in the early detection of pregnancy in the days before the missed period.
+Approximately 575 urine samples from 52 different conceptive cycles were used.
+The study detected an increase in hCG hormone in 62% of women, 6 days before the missed period (5 days before the day of expected period), in 78% of women 5 days before their missed period, in 87% of women 4 days before their missed period, in 98% of women 3 days before their missed period and in 99% of women 2 days before their missed period

 There’s no research or clinical evidence to support that “worrying” hinders conception.
 Extreme stress can affect your ability to ovulate in very rare cases.
 “Worrying about it,” on the other hand, can be useful if it moves you to action in the form of determining your ovulation and then timing intercourse to coincide with your most fertile time.